Last updated: February 2023

 Singapore outperforms advanced economy peers on measures of income and the business climate.
-Low tax rates and pro-business environment attract significant foreign direct investment, and have helped the country become one of the wealthiest, on a GDP per capita basis, in the world.
+Low tax rates and a pro-business environment attract significant foreign direct investment and have helped the country become one of the wealthiest, on a GDP per capita basis, in the world.
 Creditworthiness is high, as is the case in many advanced economies.
-Growth prospects are in line with advanced economy peers, notwithstanding downside risks from the pandemic.
-Singapore ranks highest in the world for human capital development.
+Growth prospects are slightly higher than advanced economy peers.

-Longer term challenges include an ageing population and mitigating exposure to environmental risks.
-But Singapore’s strong fiscal and external buffers and highly effective institutions provides authorities significant scope to address these cyclical and structural challenges.
+Longer-term challenges include an ageing population and mitigating exposure to environmental risks.
+But Singapore’s strong fiscal and external buffers and highly effective institutions provide authorities with significant scope to address these cyclical and structural challenges.

-Singapore’s per capita GDP declined in 2020 before strengthening in 2021 alongside the economic recovery.
-According to IMF data, Singapore’s GDP per capita was the 8th highest in the world in 2021, ahead of Australia (9th) and Qatar (10th).
-Per capita GDP is expected to cross US$80,000 by 2026.
-Authorities’ ongoing plans to invest further in human capital and pursue policies that transition the country to a higher-productivity, knowledge-based economy will help support growth in incomes.
+According to IMF data, Singapore’s GDP per capita was the sixth highest in the world in 2022, ahead of the United States (seventh) and Iceland (eighth).
+Per capita GDP is expected to reach US$100,000 in 2027.
+Authorities’ ongoing plans to invest further in human capital and pursue policies that transition the country to a higher productivity and knowledge-based economy will help support income growth.

 Country risk in Singapore is low, suggesting a relatively low likelihood that it will be unable or unwilling to meet its external debt obligations.
-Singapore has the highest possible sovereign credit ratings from Moody’s, Fitch and S&P, and these ratings have been maintained throughout the pandemic, due to the city-state’s large fiscal and external buffers.
+Singapore has the highest possible sovereign credit ratings from major private credit rating agencies, and these ratings have been maintained throughout various economic shocks, thanks to the city-state’s large fiscal and external buffers.

 Singapore ranks near the top in most areas of governance, but less so on voice and accountability.